lilyhoratio/backend-setup-notes/backend-set-up.md

 - `npx gitignore node`: create .gitignore file with nodemodules in it
 - Add depencies.
 Doing these creates & updates package-lock.json.
   - `npm i express sqlite3 knex knex-cleaner cors bcryptjs`: Express for the node framework/network stuff.
 Sqlite3 for the database driver.
 Knex for building SQL queries in JS.
-  - `npm i -D nodemon`: installs nodemon as a dev dependency, which monitors changes in node.js and automatically restarts the server.
+  - `npm i -D nodemon`: installs nodemon as a dev dependency, which monitors changes in node and automatically restarts the server.
 - In package.json, add the following:
   ```js
     "scripts": {